-In many cases, one brand of breaker fit in another brand of panel.
+In many cases, one brand of breaker can fit in another brand of panel.
 For example, some Bryant breakers will fit into some GE panels.
 Breaker manufacturers may even tell you which of their breakers you can use to replace other manufacturers' breakers.
-However, it's not recommended that amateurs chose this route since it's easy to end up with an incompatible match.
+However, it's not recommended that amateurs choose this route since it's easy to end up with an incompatible match.
 Also, breaker manufacturers typically disclaim any responsibility if you use their breakers in a different manufacturer's panel.

 Same Manufacturer, Different Breakers

 The specific model of breaker also matters.
 For example, Square D makes both Q0 panels and Homeline panels, but each series of panels uses different breakers.
 Additionally, panels may specify one line of breakers for its branch circuits and a different type of breaker for its main breaker or service disconnect.

 How to Know What Type of Breaker to Use

 If you open the door of your service panel and look on the inside cover of the door, there should be a label that specifies the types of breakers to use with the panel.
 Note that the model or series of breakers for the branch circuits may differ from the model specified for the main breaker or service disconnect.